 Full Limb Amputations

 These may be performed to limit the spread of cancer, relieve pain, or improve mobility in patients with tumors in areas that hinder mobility, such as a tumor in the elbow or scapula (shoulder blade) area.
 Full limb amputations can happen to both the front and rear legs.

 The most common approach to front limb amputation is known as scapulothoracic disarticulation.1 This means that the entire leg is removed by cutting the muscles attaching the leg to the body to separate the scapula from the thorax (chest).
 This leaves plenty of tissue for closing the incision and once healed, leaves a smooth surface on the body where pressure sores are unlikely to develop.

-For the hind limb, there are three options for amputation.
-The first, and perhaps the most common option, is to remove the entire leg by separating the head of the femur (thigh bone) from its attachment within the hip joint.
+- The first, and perhaps the most common option, is to remove the entire leg by separating the head of the femur (thigh bone) from its attachment within the hip joint.
 This leaves the pelvis and surrounding musculature intact for padding but creates a slightly asymmetrical look to the hip area.1

-The third option for hind limb amputation involves removing part of the pelvis (hemipelvectomy) along with the rest of the leg.
+- The third option for hind limb amputation involves removing part of the pelvis (hemipelvectomy) along with the rest of the leg.
 This procedure is uncommon and is usually only considered for cancers involving the hip joint and/or pelvis.1

-Partial Limb Amputation
+Partial Limb Amputations

-Digit Amputation
+Digit Amputations

-Digit (toe) amputation is often used for dogs with cancers affecting the toe or nail.
-Most dogs adjust surprisingly fast to having fewer toes, even with amputation of more than one toe.
-There are several different approaches to toe amputations, but most surgeons prefer to remove the entire toe by separating it at the 3rd “knuckle” joint (metacarpophalangeal joint or metatarsophalangeal joint) where the toe meets the 1st bone in the paw.5
+There are several different approaches to toe amputations.
+Most surgeons prefer to remove the entire toe by separating it at the third “knuckle” joint (metacarpophalangeal joint or metatarsophalangeal joint), where the toe meets the first bone in the paw.5

 Jaw Amputation